davidbragg/thelimeproject/README.md

 ## Project - github.com/davidbragg/thelimeproject

 Live streaming the process of writing a feature length horror screenplay.
 Starting from zero on January 1st, 2020.
-No work has been done in advance.

 I'll be working from nothing at all through to a completed first draft.

-This is intended to be (mostly) a silent process.
-Unless I have specific reasons to turn on my mic, I will be spending all of my streaming time focused on actually writing, rather than speaking.
+This is intended to be a silent process.
+Unless I have specific reasons to turn on my mic, I will be spending all of my streaming time focused on actually writing.

-_All work on this project_ will be streamed live through Twitch over the course of three months from January 1st to March 31st, 2020.
+_All work_ on this project will be streamed live through Twitch over the course of three months from January 1st to March 31st, 2020.

-## January 2nd, 2020
+## January 3rd, 2020

-Fleshing out my 'family farm' concept for viability.
+Continue working on the 'small town haunting' concept.

 ## Tools